-Whitby is experiencing significant growth and expects that it will require large investment spending within the 5-10 year time frame due to continued population growth.
-Approximately 34%, or \$48 million, of MNRI will be invested in the Target Date 5-10 Year Outcome, which will be needed primarily to fund projects related to growth.
+Most of Muskoka's MNRI has a time horizon that exceeds 5 years, allowing a large portion of MNRI to be invested for the long term.
+Approximately 59%, or \$79 million, of MNRI will be invested in the Target Date 5-10 Year Outcome.
+This Outcome allocation reflects many reserves with long time horizons, the largest of which is the Roads Capital Reserve Fund with balances around \$30 million, which are expected to grow in size over time.
 Details of the allocation for this Outcome are in Table 7 below.
 Further detail about the Target Date 5-10 Year Outcome allocations can also be found in Appendix B.

 Amounts will be allocated to the Target Date 5-10 Year Outcomes to reflect the intended time horizon and risk profile for reserve accounts where near term liquidity is less relevant.
-The Target Date 5-10 Year Outcome has a 50% allocation to equities, which should help monies invested in this Outcome to achieve growth.
+The Target Date 5-10 Year Outcome has a 50% allocation to equities, which should help monies invested in this Outcome to grow.
 As monies invested in this Outcome typically reflect reserves for future capital projects, growth in the value of investments is important to help offset the impact of inflation and pre-construction changes on project costs.